 13 World Bank.
 2018.
-The EAEU 2025 digital agenda : prospects and recommendations - overview report (English).
-Washington DC.
+The EAEU 2025 digital agenda: prospects and recommendations - overview report (English).
+Washington requires the engagement and collaboration of the entire ecosystem: the public and private sectors, the expert and academic community, the innovation ecosystem, development partners and citizens.